LiF-x/lifxmod.com/tutorials/how-to-add-new-npc.md

 published: false

 ---
 ### How to add new NPC

 Using LiFx Framework this is much easier.

-> **For the purposes of this Tutorial we will show how to create a new object
+> **For the purposes of this Tutorial we will show how to create a new object using LiFx Framework**
+>
+> **
-> we will use a LiFx NPC
+> we will create a LiFx NPC
 > Please note: same method can be used for any object including buildings**

 Required files for mod
 dts model

 Step 1) Create mod.cs
 Step 2) Amend cm_objects.xml
 Step 3) Amend Object_types.xml

 Step 4) Create cmod.cs - This is a client side mod which LiFx Framework will trigger allowing players to see the mod on the Server

-**
+\**
 Step 1)**

 **Setting up your mod.cs file ready for auto load by the LiFx Autoloader**

 Open a new file and copy the code block below to it.

 Please ensure you name your mod correctly replacing "LiFxNPCmod" with your desired name.

 Please think carefully on your object id, in this tutorial we will be using the id = 2500;

 > A list of object ids is available below, it is recommended to use one not currently in use to avoid mod conflicts.